 2. Reducing Plastic Usage Can Win Customers

-The abundance of plastic has already invaded every aspect of life, including wildlife and marine life.
+The abundance of plastics has already invaded every aspect of life, including wildlife and marine life.
 As more unwanted wastes start to accumulate, littering has become cumbersome and challenging to handle alone.

 Moreover, with the influence of public figures and social media stars, customers have learned that brands should factor in the environmental impact brought by their operational and marketing decisions.
 There are now movements to prompt businesses to create better packaging resolutions, sustainable products, and proper waste management systems.